IntelPython/dpctl/CONTRIBUTING.md

  - `*log_dir` - a directory path for writing log files.
 Specifying `NULL` results in logging to ``std::cerr``.

 > **_NOTE:_**
-> If `InitGoogleLogging` is not called before the first use of the glog*, the library self-initializes to the `logtostderr` mode, and log files are not generated.
+> If `InitGoogleLogging` is not called before the first use of the glog, the library self-initializes to the `logtostderr` mode, and log files are not generated.